 Unlike usual training sessions, the IAM program-related stakeholder awareness program should cover detailed training on the underlying technology, product abilities, and scalability factors.

-Each IAM solution implementation awareness program should have an approach tailored to the requirements of different user communities.
+Each IAM implementation awareness program should have an approach tailored to the requirements of different user communities.

-5) Consider Identity as Primary Security Perimeter
+5) Consider Identity as a Primary Security Perimeter

 6) Enforce Multi-Factor Authentication